 Menopause and mental health

 According to experts, 45-70% of people experience mental health impacts during perimenopause and menopause.
-Amongst the most common symptoms are:
+Let’s talk about some of the common symptoms.

 Depression and anxiety

-Studies show that symptoms of depression occur in perimenopausal individuals at a 40% greater rate than the general population and that your chance of developing depression increases by 2-14 times during this time.
+Studies show that symptoms of depression occur in perimenopausal individuals at a 40% greater rate than in the general population and that your chance of developing depression increases by two to 14 times during this time.
 Women between the ages of 45-54 have the highest rates of suicide of any age cohort.
 Perimenopausal depression may manifest with more irritability, changeability, and dullness in mood than traditional depression and is therefore sometimes overlooked.

 Symptoms of anxiety also rise during perimenopause.
 For some people, this may manifest as nervousness, while for others, it can lead to panic attacks and a constant feeling of vigilance.
 And other perimenopausal symptoms such as the feeling of a hot flash, changes in the menstrual cycle, and palpitations can themselves trigger anxiety.
 The menopause transition can also be a time when previous trauma or childhood issues can come into focus, potentially feeding anxious and depressive symptoms.